emilydrakesmith/emily-personal-website-v2/README.md

   * *Contribute* with license info, permission to reuse, and my own contact information
   * *Screenshots* page (instructional video too?)
   * *Back to Top* links after all sections of this document
-* Make a favicon.
 * Consider a `/src/notes` directory with `.txt` files to hold larger bodies of text that don't warrant full markdown-syntax pages.
 This will greatly simplify updating content text on the website.
 * Host the site on Netlify.

 ### Ice Box
 * Add mobile-responsiveness to the design.
 This will be a goal for shortly after I reach MVP.
-* Add a `manifest.json` file.
-Probably in `/static` directory so it's accessible to the browser.
 * Add Google Analytics to the website.
 This should be relatively easy since I already have it set up for my site's previous version.
 * Render the `<Layout>` compoonent using Gatsby Server Rendering APIs.
 [More info here.](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/)